edbzn/blog/content/blog/introducing-convoyr/index.md

 };
 ```

-### Further
+### Further with Convoyr

 We're excited to announce Convoyr.
+We have many other things to do like adding installation schematics or creating another plugins.
+Any ideas or contributions are welcome.

-I hope people will find it useful.
-Any contributions are welcome.
+I hope you will find it useful.